A B C D E F G H I J K L M N O P Q R S T U V W X Z

 When legitimate users are denied access to computer services (or resources), usually by overloading the service with requests.

-A denial-of-service (DoS) attack is an attempt by an adversary to prevent legitimate access to online services (typically a website), for example, by consuming the amount of available bandwidth or the processing capacity of the server hosting the online service.
+An attempt by malicious actors to prevent legitimate access to online services (typically a website), for example, by consuming the amount of available bandwidth or the processing capacity of the server hosting the online service.

 Device access control software